andrehtissot/cordova-plugin-firebase-extended-notification/README.md

   }
 }
 ```

+To get the default vibration, use `true` instead of array.

 #### Make sure that in Android SDK Manager it is installed:
 * Android Support Library version 23 or greater